phuonglh/ai.vitk.ner/README.md

    in the `eval` or `train` mode, it will preprocess the file to get pairs of word and tag sequences for use in evaluating or training.

-* `--output <output-file>`: the name of an output file containing the tagging results (in the `tag` mode).
-Since by default, Vitk uses Hadoop file system to save results, the output file is actually a directory.
-It contains text files in JSON format, and will be created by Vitk.
-Note that this directory must not already exist, otherwise an error will be thrown because Vitk cannot overwrite an existing directory.
-If this parameter is not specified, the result is printed to the console window.

 * `--dimension <dimension>`: this argument is only required in the `train` mode to specify the number of features (or the domain dimension) of the resulting Conditional Markov Model.
 The dimension is a positive integer and depends on